MercuryPay/androidpay-quickstart/README.md

 ...
 ```

-Taking the value of the the `pub` key and as $PUBLICKEY, run the following:
+Taking the value of the `pub` key and as $PUBLICKEY, run the following:

 ```
 echo $PUBLICKEY | xxd -r -p | base64